Mortgage misery as interest rates hit a 14-year high

 Mortgage misery as Bank of England hikes interest rates to a 14-year high

-Double whammy as average council tax to pass £2,000 for the first time
+Double whammy as average council tax bill to pass £2,000 for the first time

-Millions of homeowners face more pain after the Bank of England raised interest rates to a 14-year high.
+Millions of homeowners and thousands of businesses face more pain after the Bank of England raised interest rates to a 14-year high on Thursday.

-The 11th consecutive increase comes as the bank struggles to bring stubbornly-high inflation under control.
+The eleventh consecutive increase comes as the bank struggles to bring stubbornly-high inflation under control.
+The consumer prices index jumped last month to 10.4 per cent from 10.1 per cent in January.

-And in more bad news for households, official figures also show average council tax in England will this year top £2,000 for the first time.
+And in more bad news for households, official figures also show average council tax bills in England will this year top £2,000 for the first time.

-But there were signs of hope on the economy, with the bank’s governor Andrew Bailey saying he was “a bit more optimistic” the UK could avoid recession.
+But there were signs of hope on the economy, with the Bank’s governor Andrew Bailey saying he was “a bit more optimistic” the UK could avoid recession.
 It came as:

-- Rates hit 4.25% for the first time since the 2008 global financial crisis
+- Rates hit 4.25 per cent for the first time since the 2008 global financial crisis

 - There were calls for banks to help savers by passing on rate rises

-- Labour says households are paying a ‘Tory mortgage penalty’
+- Labour says households are paying a “Tory mortgage penalty”

 - Councils warned ”unprecedented” financial pressures could mean cuts to key services